-Chairman Hoeven and Ranking Member Merkley, I am David Terry, Executive Director of the National Association of State Energy Officials (NASEO), and I am testifying in support of FY'21 funding for the energy title of the Farm Bill.
+Chairman Bishop and Ranking Member Fortenberry, I am David Terry, Executive Director of the National Association of State Energy Officials (NASEO), and I am testifying in support of FY'22 funding for the energy title of the Farm Bill.
 The mandatory levels of the energy title of the Farm Bill should be supported (2018 Farm Bill, P.L.
 115-334).
-Specifically, we support funding of at least \$50 million mandatory and \$30 million in additional discretionary spending for the Rural Energy for America (REAP) program.
-Of the \$30 million in additional discretionary funds, \$10 million should be allocated to underserved technologies through a reserve fund.
+Specifically, we support funding of at least \$50 million mandatory and \$250 million in additional discretionary spending for the Rural Energy for America (REAP) program.
+Fifteen percent of the additional discretionary funds should be allocated to underutilized renewable energy technologies through a reserve fund.
 The REAP program was created in the 2002 Farm Bill and it has been a huge success.
 Over 15,000 energy efficiency and renewable energy projects have been implemented in every state since 2003.
-With a required \$3 match of nonfederal funds for every federal dollar invested in REAP, over \$1.6 billion in matching funds have been provided.
-Billions of dollars have been leveraged.
-We support \$15 million in mandatory funding and \$4 million in discretionary funding; a total of \$19 million for the Rural Energy for America Loans program.
-Senator Merkley's efforts to support "on-bill" energy efficiency financing programs for rural electric cooperatives is an important activity through USDA, under the Rural Energy Savings Program (RESP) \$15 million should be provided for FY'21.
+Since the 2014 Farm Bill, REAP has leveraged \$4 billion in private investments with the \$338 million in appropriations.
+We also support \$15 million in mandatory funding and \$30 million in discretionary funding; a total of \$45 million for the Rural Energy for America Loans program.
+"On-bill" energy efficiency financing programs for rural electric cooperatives is an important activity through USDA.
+Under the Rural Energy Savings Program (RESP), \$50 million should be provided for FY'22.
 This program is outside of the energy title of the Farm Bill, but is very important.
 The models in South Carolina and Arkansas are very exciting.
 This program should be dramatically expanded.
+We also recommend that electrification initiatives should be funded with both the REAP and RESP programs.